-Leviticus 17.8-9 commands: Any Israelite or any foreigner residing among them who offers a burnt imagesoffering or sacrifice and does not bring it to the entrance to the tent of meeting to sacrifice it to the Lord must be cut off from the people of Israel.
+Leviticus 17.8-9 commands: Any Israelite or any foreigner residing among them who offers a burnt offering or sacrifice and does not bring it to the entrance to the tent of meeting to sacrifice it to the Lord must be cut off from the people of Israel.

 Too many who call themselves Christians profess to love God but despise His Church.
 God calls His Church His bride so what many Christians declare is that they like the Groom but detest the bride.
 This attitude makes a relationship difficult.